dsgrid/dsgrid/docs/source/spark_overview.rst

 can also inspect all cluster configuration settings.

 If your Spark cluster is running on a remote system, like an HPC, you may need to open an ssh tunnel to the master node.
-Here is how to do that on NREL's Eagle cluster.
+Here is how to do that on NREL's Kestrel cluster.

 On your laptop:
 .. code-block:: console

     $ export COMPUTE_NODE=<compute_node_name>
-    $ ssh -L 4040:$COMPUTE_NODE:4040 -L 8080:$COMPUTE_NODE:8080 $USER@eagle.hpc.nrel.gov
+    $ ssh -L 4040:$COMPUTE_NODE:4040 -L 8080:$COMPUTE_NODE:8080 $USER@kestrel.hpc.nrel.gov

 Installing a Spark Standalone Cluster